univ-of-utah-marriott-library-apple/blade_runner/README.md

         v.
 Secure Erase Error Recovery
     4. Auto Document Generation & Printing
     5. Slack Notifications
         i.
-Slackify Reminder Daemon
+Slack Reminder Daemon

 ## Offboard

-Offboarding is done through API calls made by *Blade Runner* to a JAMF server.
+Offboarding is done through API calls made by *Blade Runner* to JAMF Pro.
-The user selects an offboarding configuration file and that file is sent to the JAMF server as an `XML` string.
+The user selects an offboarding configuration file and that file is sent to JAMF Pro as an XML string.

 ## Enroll

 The purpose of enrolling before offboarding is to:

-1. create a record for a computer if it doesn't already exist in JAMF.
+1. create a record for a computer if it doesn't already exist in JAMF Pro.
-2. change the managed status of an existing computer record from false to true.
+2. change the managed status of an existing computer from false to true.
-This enables modification of the computer record, allowing us to modify any fields that need to be offboarded.
+This enables modification of the computer record.

 Enrolling is done through the `jamf` binary with an invitation code:

     jamf enroll -invitation 1234567891234567891234567891234567890 -noPolicy -noManage -verbose

-The invitation code is set in the JAMF configuration.
+The invitation code is set in the [JAMF Pro configuration](#jamf-configuration).

 ## Secure Erase